MJ Melendez Preview, Player Props: Royals vs. Cubs

-MJ Melendez and his .400 on-base percentage over his past 10 games (94 points higher than his season-long percentage), will be in action for the Kansas City Royals against the Chicago Cubs and Justin Steele on August 19 at 2:20 PM ET.
+The Kansas City Royals, including MJ Melendez (.375 on-base percentage in past 10 games, 70 points above season-long percentage), battle starter Kyle Hendricks and the Chicago Cubs at Wrigley Field, Sunday at 2:20 PM ET.

 MJ Melendez Game Info & Props vs. the Cubs